Home

 A coconut will keep at room temperature for up to six months.
 Coconut meat (removed from the shell) can be kept refrigerated for four days (so use them up in one of my coconut recipes).

-There are several ways to crack a coconut.
+If you are going to make one of my coconut desserts, you need to learn how to crack a coconut.
 One method is to pierce two of the eyes with a metal skewer or screwdriver; drain out the coconut water into a bowl.
 Another is using a hammer, and tap the coconut about one-third of the way from the eyes; keep tapping until it breaks open.

 PINA COLADA PIE